Joy-less/RemSend/README.md

 - Request and return values from RPCs.
 - Send variant-incompatible values with MemoryPack.
 - Extra access enum (peer -> authority).
+- Fully compatible with async / Tasks.
 - Created for use in a real [MMORPG](https://youtu.be/4ptBKI0cGhI).

 ## Setup

 1. Install RemSend through NuGet.
-2. Connect RemSend to your MultiplayerApi by using the following code:
+2. Connect RemSend to your `MultiplayerApi` by using the following code:
 ```cs
 RemSendService.Setup((SceneMultiplayer)Multiplayer, GetTree().Root);
 ```

 ## Examples

-### Send Remote Method
+Sending a method call to a remote peer:

 ```cs
 [Rem(RemAccess.Any)]